 Use predictive strategies when deciding how to schedule preventive maintenance, and always factor in how your buildings are used when creating a preventive maintenance plan.
 If there are buildings you know will go underutilized throughout the year, you may not need to perform all scheduled preventive tasks.

-In addition to strategizing when preventative maintenance is performed, make sure that your team actually performs preventive maintenance.
-This may seem obvious, but with the many moving parts in a facility management organization, particularly because of reactive maintenance, preventative maintenance can often times get put on hold.
-It's vital that you choose a facility management software that reports out the number of open preventative maintenance tasks your team has remaining versus work orders, as they can quickly pile up.
+In addition to strategizing when preventive maintenance is performed, make sure that your team actually performs preventive maintenance.
+This may seem obvious, but with the many moving parts in a facility management organization, particularly because of reactive maintenance, preventive maintenance can often times get put on hold.
+It's vital that you choose a facility management software with a maintenance reporting feature that reports out the number of open preventative maintenance tasks your team has remaining versus work orders, as they can quickly pile up.

 How to Create a Preventive Maintenance Plan

 Flipping a facility to a preventive maintenance program can transform the way a building is maintained.
 From capital planning to better building documentation, the benefits of using a proactive plan make the work well worth the final outcome.
 Many facility managers like the idea of preventative maintenance but quickly become frustrated by not knowing where to start.
 The good news is that implementing a proactive process can be painless if building teams develop a solid strategy and use the right tools.

 Want to learn more about becoming proactive?
 Get the full guide to kickstarting a preventive maintenance plan here.